FinDockLabs/findock-for-fundraising-flows/README.md

 - any other deployment method you prefer.

 ## Configuration
+- DEACTIVATE the Salesforce Fundraising Flows
-- Activate the FinDock Fundraising Flows
+- ACTIVATE the FinDock Fundraising Flows
 - Assign the Gift Commitment Lightning Record page to profiles or as organization default to include the custom Gift Commitment Management LWC component
 - Replace all Salesforce versions of the components like buttons with the FinDock versions